zhbhun/design-learning/ui/tool/inspiration/README.md

 - [froala](https://github.com/froala/design-blocks) - Over 170 responsive design blocks ready to be used in your web or mobile apps.
 All blocks are based on the Bootstrap Library, and they are the building blocks for beautiful websites.
 - [collectui](https://collectui.com) - Summary of UI designs and updated daily.
 - [UI Patterns](http://uipatterns.io/) - It helps you discover design patterns as well as how to solve common problems in the website design process.
+- [Museum of Websites](https://www.kapwing.com/museum-of-websites) - Is a place to synthesize the design of famous websites through each development stage.
+In my opinion, it will help you have a better overview of how to design and develop the interface for the website.